Hypercubical manifolds in homotopy type theory: Introduction

 \section{Introduction}

-Homology~\cite{maclane2012homology} is a family of abelian groups defined on spaces, such as topological spaces or simplicial sets, which are invariant under homotopy equivalence, \ie under deformation of such spaces.
-After their introduction, it was wondered how precise these invariants where and, in particular, whether they would characterize spheres.
-It turns out that the answer is negative: there are spaces, called \emph{homology spheres}, which have the same homology groups as spheres, but are not homotopy equivalent to them.
-Defining such examples has lead Poincaré to study a family of spaces obtained by gluing faces of platonic solids~\cite{poincare1895analysis}.
+Homology is a family of abelian groups, defined for spaces such as topological spaces or simplicial sets, that remain invariant under homotopy equivalence, \ie under continuous deformation~\citep{maclane2012homology}.
+After its introduction, the question arose of how precise this invariant is and, in particular, whether it could uniquely characterize spheres~\citep{poincare1900second}.
+The answer is negative: there are spaces, known as \emph{homology spheres}, that share the same homology groups as spheres, but are not homotopy equivalent to them.
+Constructing such examples led Poincaré to investigate a family of spaces obtained by gluing faces of Platonic solids~\citep{poincare1895analysis}, which includes the homology sphere~\citep{poincare1904cinquieme}.